Curriculum

 Course Description:

 This course is a study of functions and their applications.
 Topics covered will include operations with functions and their inverses, linear functions, systems of linear equations and inequalities.
-The course will focus on linear, quadratic, exponential, logarithmic, polynomial, rational, and radical functions.
-This class will also cover statistics and probability, students will be able to interpret categorical and quantitative data, make inferences and justify conclusions, know and apply rules of probability, and use probability to make decisions.
+The course will focus on linear, quadratic, exponential, absolute value, polynomial, rational, and radical functions.
+This class will also cover basic statistics and probability, students will be able to interpret categorical and quantitative data, make inferences and justify conclusions, know and apply rules of probability, and use probability to make decisions.
 This class will prepare students for Pre-Calculus and other advanced courses.

 Pre-Calculus 1 11-12